-Arm Lift (brachioplasty)
+Arm Lift Surgery (Brachioplasty)

-Brachioplasty, more commonly referred to as an arm lift, is a procedure to remove excess skin and fat of the upper arm and sometimes the forearm.
+Brachioplasty or Arm Lift Surgery, is a procedure to remove excess skin and fat of the upper arm and sometimes the forearm.

 This excess skin and fat is more common in women and tends to be hereditary.
 This excess skin is sometimes referred to as “bat wings”.
 Excess skin in this area may also occur after loss of a large amount of weight.

-A Brachioplasty procedure usually takes about an hour per arm, slightly longer if work in the forearm area is needed.
+Arm Lift Surgery usually takes about an hour per arm, slightly longer if work in the forearm area is needed.
 Many patients like to incorporate multiple procedures and this procedure may be performed in conjunction with liposuction , facelift or blepharoplasty procedures (just to name a few)

 While we strive to minimize complications and maximize patient satisfaction, we would be remiss if we did not remind you that there may be side effects and there are risks.
 These are discussed more fully during your consultation.